\'Etale degree map and 0-cycles: Acknowledgements

 \section{Acknowledgements}

-The author thanks his advisors Fr\'ed\'eric D\'eglise and Johannes Nagel for their suggestions, useful discussions and the time for reading this article.
-This work is supported by the EIPHI Graduate School (contract ANR-17-EURE-0002).
+The author thanks his advisors Fr\'ed\'eric D\'eglise and Johannes Nagel for their suggestions, useful discussions and time spent reading this article.
+He also thanks Jean-Louis Colliot-Thélène for pointing out the reference \cite{ELW} and the example given in Remark \ref{examC}.(2).
+Finally, he would like to thank the referee for useful comments.
+This work was supported by the EIPHI Graduate School (contract ANR-17-EURE-0002) and the FEDER/EUR-EiPhi Project EITAG.
 We thank the French “Investissements d’Avenir” project ISITE-BFC (ANR-15-IDEX-0008) and the French ANR project “HQ-DIAG” (ANR-21-CE40-0015).